dangeles/dangeles.github.io/cdecmx.md

 say about this (I will update this after the workshops happen).
 Thanks Manu, Max, Honomi and the rest of the Foldscope community for this great opportunity!

-## Discovering a new planarian species in Guanajuato
+## Discovering a new planarian species in Guanajuato, 2016
 In 2016, I led a *Clubes de Ciencia* workshop in Guanajuato along with HHMI Investigator
 [Alejandro Sánchez-Alvarado](http://www.hhmi.org/scientists/alejandro-sanchez-alvarado).